lucasm/findto/README.md

 ## 🔒 Privacy

 Findto respects privacy and does not store any searches or personal information of users.
-Read the [Privacy Policy](https://findto.app/privacy) for details.
+Read the [Privacy Policy](https://findto.app/privacy).

 Made in Brazil with love by [Lucas Menezes](https://lucasm.dev/?utm_source=findto_app).